 A study connects with the living room and boasts custom built-ins and overlooks the building’s courtyard and Crescent Place.
-The master suite also connects with the living room and features a large bedroom with two closets and short hall with linen closet that leads to the beautifully renovated master bathroom.
+The master suite also connects with the living room and features a large bedroom with two closets and a short hall with a linen closet that leads to a beautifully renovated master bathroom.

 This spacious home features two additional bedrooms and a bathroom on a second hallway off the living room.